dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 > **Note:** We can also call the _returned_ function (`alertGreeting`) _without_ assigning it.
 Doing so looks like this: `whenMeetingJohn('Whassup')()`.

 Hopefully we can see the value in closures when looking at this simple example.
-We can greet John with several different salutations and each time we create a closure with access to that particular greeting data.
+We can greet John with several different salutations and each time we create a closure with access to the particular salutation data in scope at the time of creation.

 Another common example demonstrating closures uses a simple addition expression: